BennettSmith/ebo-planner-backend/docs/use-cases/UC-12-GetTripRSVPSummary.md

 ## Error Conditions
 - `401 Unauthorized` — caller is not authenticated
-- `403 Forbidden` — caller lacks permission for this operation
-- `404 Not Found` — target resource does not exist
+- `404 Not Found` — trip does not exist OR is not visible to the caller
+- `409 Conflict` — RSVP summary is not available (e.g., trip is a draft)
 - `500 Internal Server Error` — unexpected failure

 ---

 ## Authorization Rules
 - Caller must be an authenticated member.
-- Any authenticated member may access this data (subject to trip draft visibility for drafts).
+- Trip must be visible to the caller; if not, return `404 Not Found` (do not reveal existence).
+- RSVP summary is available only for `PUBLISHED` and `CANCELED` trips.
 ---

 ## Output
-- Success DTO or confirmation response (depending on operation)
+- Success DTO containing `TripRSVPSummary`.

 ---